trbaxter/Old-Projects/README.md

 <h2>Python</h2>
-This folder contains completed homework assignments from my Intro to Programming course at St. Cloud State University.
+This folder contains completed homework assignments from my Intro to Programming course at SCSU.

 <br>